-Banana Cream Pie With Hazelnut Crust ~Everyone loves banana cream pie and this is a good recipe.
+Everyone loves banana cream pie and this is a good recipe.
 But what really sets it apart is the hazelnut crust.
 And the crust is simple to make: add chopped hazelnuts to a just-add-water crust mix.
+Just one more taste sensation to add to your holiday menu!A Banana Cream Pie With Hazelnut Crust.
+Just one more taste sensation for the holiday!Click To Tweet

 - ⅔ cup finely chopped hazelnuts